 It is forbidden that any members (staff, student workers, committee members, voluntary workers or parents) use social networking sites to discuss issues under our setting which are of a confidential nature, or to make inappropriate and judgemental comments about the work, staff, children and families.
 This also includes comments which could be perceived as complaining or broadcasting negative personal feelings held about the setting, work responsibilities or such like.
 Disciplinary action will be taken should this situation arise, by the Management Committee.
 Please see the Confidentiality Policy for more information.

+Please see our safeguarding policy for more information.

 STAFF DEVELOPMENT AND TRAINING